Miami International Airport: History

+When it was dedicated in 1959, MIA's new 20th Street Terminal was the largest central airport terminal in the world, with five concourses (Concourses C-G) and a 270-room hotel.
+In 1961, the terminal was expanded with the addition of a sixth concourse (Concourse H) on the south side, which was the first concourse at the airport to include jetways.
+By 1965, the original five concourses were renovated with jetways added to them.

+The 20th Street Terminal was expanded in the 1970s.
+Parking garages were added just east of the terminal and Concourse B opened on the north side of the terminal in 1973 to accommodate the expansion of Eastern Air Lines.
+In 1977, Concourse E's satellite terminal opened.
+The satellite was originally connected with shuttle buses, though a people mover was built to connect the satellite in 1980.

-Nonstop flights to Chicago and Newark in the northeast New Jersey started in late 1946, but nonstops didn't reach west beyond St. Louis and New Orleans until January 1962.
+Nonstop flights to Chicago and Newark started in late 1946, but nonstops didn't reach west beyond St. Louis and New Orleans until January 1962.
 Nonstop transatlantic flights to Europe began in 1970.
 In the late 1970s and early 1980s, Air Florida had a hub at MIA, with a nonstop flight to London, England which it acquired from National upon the latter's merger with Pan Am.
 Air Florida ceased operations in 1982 after the crash of Air Florida Flight 90.
-British Airways flew a Concorde SST (supersonic transport) tri serial between Miami and London via Dulles International Airport in Washington, D.C., from 1984 to 1991.
+British Airways flew a Concorde SST (supersonic transport) triweekly between Miami and London via Dulles International Airport in Washington, D.C., from 1984 to 1991.

+The terminal was further expanded in the 1980s.
+The original Concourses D and E were rebuilt early in the decade and Concourses B and F were expanded.
+Pedestrian bridges with moving walkways were built in 1985 connecting the parking garages with the third level of the terminal.
+Within the next few years, the moving walkway system on the third level was expanded to run along the full length of the terminal.

 After former Apollo 8 astronaut Frank Borman became president of Eastern Air Lines in 1975, he moved Eastern's headquarters from Rockefeller Center in New York City to Building 16 in the northeast corner of MIA, Eastern's maintenance base.
-Eastern remained one of the largest employers in the Miami metropolitan area until ongoing labor union unrest, coupled with the airline's acquisition by union antagonist Frank Lorenzo in 1986, ultimately forced the airline into bankruptcy in 1989.
+Eastern remained one of the largest employers in the Miami metropolitan area until ongoing labor union unrest, coupled with the airline's acquisition by Texas Air in 1986, ultimately forced the airline into bankruptcy in 1989.
 Eastern operated out of Concourses B through D on the north side of the terminal, where American's Concourse D stands today.
 Concourse E was the home for most international carriers, while Pan Am operated out of Concourses E and F.